McConnell Was Warned D.C. Hadn’t Hit COVID Benchmarks Prior to Reconvening Senate

 According to two sources familiar with the call, McConnell’s chief of staff, Sharon Soderstrom, stressed to individuals on the call that they should take seriously the likelihood that the Majority Leader would reconvene the Senate on May 4 even amid the pandemic.
 A third source who was informed of the call’s exchanges confirmed that account.

-Despite Monohan’s warnings, McConnell did just that, telling lawmakers this week that they would be called back in days time.
+Despite Monahan’s warnings, McConnell did just that, telling lawmakers this week that they would be called back next Monday.

 It is unclear if the state of testing was discussed on Monahan’s call the week prior.
 A request for comment to his office was not returned.
 One source also said that Monahan made no actual recommendation as to whether the Senate should or should not reconvene as his job is not to advise on those matters but to give lawmakers “the lay of the land.”